freeCodeCamp/freeCodeCamp/guide/english/typography/color-and-tonal-value/index.md

 Tone is the addition of grey to a color.
 The tonal color creates a more muted and less saturated color.

 Shade is the addition of black to a color.
-Shade can be used to darken and area to create the illusion of depth on an object.
+Shade can be used to darken an area to create the illusion of depth on an object.

-By altering a colors tonal value, you can create the illusion of depth in images as well as alter the saturation level to better apply color for a desired emotion or mood.
+By altering a color's tonal value, you can create the illusion of depth in images as well as alter the saturation level to better apply color for a desired emotion or mood.